PolyArch/cs259/03-miniproj-1.md

 5. What optimizations did you find most useful/least useful?

-6. Paste the cuda kernel in the doc, don't worry if it's too long or ugly.
+6. Paste the cuda kernel in the doc.
+Don't worry if it's too long or ugly.

 ### How to turn in: